 Public opening in presence of the artist

-Lyle Ashton Harris’s second solo exhibition titled “Ombre à l’Ombre” presented by MARUANI MERCIER at The Warehouse introduces the artist’s latest body of new work for the first time in Europe and highlights acquisitions by The Museum of Modern Art (MoMA) and the Solomon R. Guggenheim Museum in New York and the Tate Modern in London.
+Lyle Ashton Harris’s second solo exhibition titled “Ombre à l’Ombre” presented by MARUANI MERCIER at The Warehouse introduces the artist’s latest body of new work for the first time in Europe and highlights acquisitions by The Museum of Modern Art (MoMA) and the Solomon R. Guggenheim Museum in New York.

 Harris’s new series of arresting mixed-media assemblages are comprised of monochromatically photographed collages inset into fabric panels patterned in characteristic West African motifs variously overlaid with stenciled letterforms using acrylic spray paint or selectively appended with the artist’s personal mementos.